 Cairo is a very big city.
 You can spend 1 or even 3 days in Cairo and still have things to do and see.
 The traffic in this city is insane, so it will take time to go from one place to another.
 Don’t make your itinerary too tight.

-We plan to go again when the Grand Egyptian Museum opens.
+We plan to go again by ourselves when the Grand Egyptian Museum opens.
 Until then we will show you how to spend a day in Cairo and also what other options you have in case you plan a 2 or even 4 days city break.

 Please use your own good judgment while visiting Cairo.
 Although we had no safety problems while in Cairo, there can be risks that you need to assess on your own and avoid.
 Always take some common-sense safety measures, like the ones we describe in the following article.
 Don’t limit yourself to the measures mentioned by us, and always find appropriate measures that suit you.